wistaria/MateriAppsInstaller/docs/sphinx/en/source/about/info.rst

 MateriApps Installer is developed by the following members.

 - ver.
 0.1
-   - Shinji Todo (Graduate School of Science, The University of Tokyo)
+   - Synge Todo (Department of Physics/Institute for Solid State Physics, The University of Tokyo)
    - Yuichi Motoyama (Institute for Solid State Physics, The University of Tokyo)
    - Kazuyoshi Yoshimi (Institute for Solid State Physics, The University of Tokyo)
    - Takeo Kato (Institute for Solid State Physics, The University of Tokyo)